Looking for an expensive and sturdy outdoor table? Get a step-by-step tutorial for making an EASY, DIY outdoor table

 A few years ago I did a DIY outdoor table using some scrap decking from my neighbors.
 It was a Roadkill Rescue challenge, so I was supposed to use something that was free.

 I re-purposed the base by simply removing the top.
-Here’s the basics for how I made it:
+Here are the basics for how I made it:

 - I assembled them using 3″ deck screws, longer boards on the outside and the shorter boards on the inside with one in the middle for support.
 Use a square on the corners to make sure they are “square.”